Democratic U.S. Rep. Charlie Crist has drawn another challenger in his run for a third term in Congress.

 “Public policy is a vocation, not a profession; I have spent years advocating for America’s patients and veterans — and I feel compelled to commit myself entirely to this cause.”

-Makki got her start in politics via an appointment from the George W. Bush administration after 9/11.
+Makki got her start in politics via an appointment from the George W. Bush administration after 9/11, when she was appointed to the Pentagon’s General Councils office on anti-terrorism issues,

 She is a former senior health adviser to Alaska Republican U.S. Sen. Lisa Murkowski who she served for seven years, according to the Public Affairs Alliance of Iranian-Americans.
 Makki is Iranian.